Fork me on GitHub

 $ mvn package -Dpackaging=docker

 If there is a Dockerfile in the project’s root directory, it will be used to build the image.
 The image will be built using the target folder as the context directory.
-This plugin will also prepare all the compile and runtime dependency JARs in the target/dependency folder, so that in your Dockerfile you can leverage this and do:
+This plugin will also prepare all the compile and runtime dependency JARs in the target/dependency folder.
+Custom Dockerfiles can continue to use the flat target/dependency/* layout, while generated Dockerfiles use split dependency/release/ and dependency/snapshot/ directories for finer-grained image layers.
+For a custom Dockerfile, you can still do:

 FROM ...